voyd-lang/voyd/README.md

 # Dream

-An experimental language targeting WebAssembly.
+An experimental WebAssembly language.
+Designed to make writing high performance web apps fun for individuals and teams alike.

 ```rust
 /** Find the value of the fibonacci sequence at index n */